Audio and video transcripts

 There are a number of ways that you can add a transcript to your audio or video files.
 You can:

 - Import an existing transcript from a text file—once the transcript is imported you can add, edit or delete transcript entries.
-Import audio or video transcripts
+Import transcripts

 - Create a transcript within NVivo by transcribing the file yourself as you play the media.
-Create audio or video transcripts
+Create transcripts

 - Have your media files automatically transcribed with the integrated transcription service NVivo Transcription.
 The completed transcripts will be available within NVivo to import into your project.